Open a Public Company Limited by Guarantee in Singapore

 - in December 2018 there were 2,277 registered clarities in Singapore; this is an increase from the ones recorded at the end of December 2017 (2,263).

 A public company limited by guarantee is usually involved in charity, religious, scientific, artistic or non-trade activities.
+The process of setting up a company in Singapore under this business form can be simple and fast, if you receive specialized assistance from our experts.
 Investors who wish to know more about this business form can contact our agents specialized in opening a private limited company in Singapore.